 There is absolutely nothing like homemade pie crust!
 Rich buttery taste with layers of flaky goodness can make a grown man go week in the knees.
 I don’t care whether the crust is used in a sweet or savory pie, it’s all good.
 This pie crust is so easy, it kinda makes me laugh because the hard part is just remembering to make sure your “fats” are really, really cold.
 Make this pastry dough ahead of time, keep it in your fridge for up to 4-5 days or in the freezer for a couple of months.
 Then, just thaw (in the fridge) when you need it and bring something great to the table.

-- 4 tbsp cold, unsalted butter , cut into small pieces
+- 4 tablespoon cold, unsalted butter , cut into small pieces

-- 4 tbsp cold shortening , cut into small pieces
+- 4 tablespoon cold shortening , cut into small pieces

 - Combine the flour and salt in the bowl of a stand mixer fitted with the paddle attachment.